obidyhasan/ObidyHasan/README.md

 ###

-<p align="left">Hi, I’m Obidy Hasan, a MERN stack developer with a strong focus on front-end development, creating dynamic, responsive, and visually appealing web applications.
-My expertise lies in technologies like React, Tailwind CSS, and JavaScript.
-I thrive on solving challenging problems and delivering seamless user experiences.</p>
+<p align="left">Hi, I’m Obidy Hasan, a passionate Full-Stack MERN Developer.
+I specialize in building scalable, efficient, and user-friendly web applications by combining strong front-end design with powerful back-end functionality.<br/><br/>On the front end, I craft responsive and engaging interfaces using React, Tailwind CSS, and JavaScript, while on the back end, I develop robust APIs and business logic with Node.js, Express.js, and MongoDB.<br/><br/>I enjoy solving complex problems, optimizing performance, and turning ideas into practical solutions.
+My goal is to deliver clean, maintainable code and seamless digital experiences that make an impact.</p>

 ###